woctezuma/metacouncil-goty/README.md

 The fixes to the local database allow to extend the IGDB database, in case a game is missing from IGDB, e.g. Steam games in the adult section of the store.

-The fixes to the match database allow to manually enforce matches between input game names and IGDB ids, in order to fix empty matches or mismatches resulting from the automatic method.
-This also allows to merge matches for games released in different editions (vanilla, definitive, etc.), e.g. versions of Darks Souls 1, Deus Ex,  Divinity Original Sin 2, etc.
+The fixes to the match database allow to manually enforce matches between input game names and IGDB ids, in order to edit results from the automatic matching method:
+-   fix empty matches: no match could be found by IGDB,
+-   fix actual mismatches: the match is factually wrong,
+-   merge matches for different versions (vanilla, definitive, etc.) of the same game, e.g. Darks Souls 1.
+Without merging versions of the same game, votes for this same game would be spread to the detriment of the game rank.

 The black-list allows to disqualify some games for manually specified reasons.